 EC.724 D-Lab: Smallholder Agriculture

 Provides an overview of the scientific, social, and economic context of smallholder farmers in developing countries.
-Includes scientific basis and environmental impacts of agriculture, the dynamics of smallholder farming, social and business systems, and focuses on the experience of farmers themselves.
-Also includes guest experts, experiential activities, and term projects with community partners.
+Covers the scientific basis and environmental impacts of agriculture, the dynamics of smallholder farming, social and business systems, and the experience of farmers themselves.
+Lectures, guest experts, experiential activities, and semester projects with community partners contribute to learning objectives.
 Opportunities for summer fieldwork may be available.
 Students taking graduate version complete additional assignments.
 Limited to 15.

 This class has no prerequisites.

 Lecture occurs 10:30 AM to 12:00 PM on Mondays and Wednesdays in N51-310.

 This class counts for a total of 9 credits.

 You can find more information at the MIT + EC.724 - Google Search site.